 If you come in by train you will step out of the station onto the town’s enchanting main street, which runs from the station to the harbor and is filled with colorful buildings that house small shops, cafes and cozy restaurants serving delicious regional fare.
 On the other hand, if you arrive via ferry you will be able to admire the view of the surrounding villages and land, the terraces with their vineyards and the rugged, rocky coastline, before docking in Vernazza.
 Near the small harbor you can admire the small rustic church of Santa Margherita di Antiochia, patron saint of the village.
 If you would like a fantastic view of the entire town, the port and the sea then make your way up to the medieval castle that looks down on Vernazza.

 Vernazza doesn’t have big hotels, but visitors can choose to stay in vacation rentals or wonderful guest houses.
+If you’re looking for accommodation in Cinque Terre, definitely consider Vernazza!
 Not only is staying in one of these places a unique experience; it also helps you to appreciate Vernazza’s soul.
 The owners have ancient family stories to tell, like Alessandro Carro whose guest house offers a splendid panoramic view of the town’s roofs and terraces, its main street and the sea.
 Carro grew up in the apartments that were built by his family in the 1970s and 1980s and could not see himself living anywhere else.
 People like Alessandro, born and bred in Vernazza, not only provide a warm welcome to visitors, but also have a store of knowledge on what to do in the town and the best places to visit.
 Carro recommends getting off the beaten path to discover the little jewels that are hidden in many small Italian villages like Vernazza.

 If you happen to be in the Cinque Terre area don’t miss the quaint and colorful village of Vernazza!